With merger scuttled, Spirit Airlines faces an uncertain future. Is bankruptcy a possibility?

 Frontier Airlines tried to buy Spirit before JetBlue started – and won – a bidding war last year.
 But Frontier has its own challenges and is in no position to renew merger discussions with Spirit now, Baker said.

-Spirit shares were down 22% in midday trading Wednesday after plunging 47% on Tuesday.
-JetBlue shares were down a more modest 8% on Wednesday, which might reflect investors breathing a sigh of relief that the purchase of Spirit appears dead, at least for now.
+Spirit shares fell 22% Wednesday after plunging 47% on Tuesday.
+JetBlue shares lost a more modest 9% on Wednesday, which might reflect investors breathing a sigh of relief that the purchase of Spirit appears dead, at least for now.

 Baker said “JetBlue dodges a bullet” because of the federal judge’s ruling.
 Under CEO Robin Hayes – who is stepping down next month – JetBlue wanted the planes and pilots that it would have gained through buying Spirit, but “the price was simply just too much to pay,” in Baker’s view.